Christine Eunmi Shin

 Director & Founder

-New Mozart is the culmination of her dream of making excellent teachers available to students of all ages and levels.
-She has carefully selected a group of dedicated and talented musicians from around the world who also understand the needs and challenges of music students.
+New Mozart School of Music represents the realization of Christine’s long held dream to make exceptional music education accessible to students of all ages and levels.
+She has carefully built a faculty of dedicated musicians from around the world who are not only outstanding performers and teachers, but who also understand the developmental, emotional, and practical needs of music students and families.

-Christine received a Bachelor of Music in Piano Performance from San Jose State University with a Minor in Voice Performance.
-She has additionally studied Orff at Mozarteum in Salzburg Austria, Dalcroze at Juilliard School of Music in New York, and Piano Pedagogy at Eastman School of Music.
-She has been a music educator for 30 years.
-Many eminent pianists in Europe and USA have shaped her as a pianist and pedagogue.
-Her primary teachers include: Alfred Kanwischer, Jonathan Bass, and Marina Grin.
-She studied voice with Raymond Nielsson and Joseph Frank.
-In Europe, Christine studied with Martyn Van den Hoek, Marjes Benoist, Volker Banfield, and Grigory Gruzman.
-She has been featured as a soloist with the University Choir at SJSU and has performed in the San Francisco Bay Area, South Korea, and in Austria.
+Christine holds a Bachelor of Music in Piano Performance from San Jose State University, with a minor in Voice Performance.
+Her additional trainings include studies in Orff at the Mozarteum in Salzburg, Dalcroze at the Juilliard School of Music, and Piano Pedagogy at the Eastman School of Music.
+She has been shaped as a pianist and pedagogue by many distinguished teachers in both the United States and Europe, including Alfred Kanwischer, Jonathan Bass, and Marina Grin.
+She studied voice with Raymond Nielsson and Joseph Frank, and in Europe worked with Martyn Van den Hoek, Marjes Benoist, Volker Banfield, and Grigory Gruzman.